How to Get German Citizenship by Naturalization in 2026

 Dual Citizenship and Germany

-Since June 27, 2024, Germany accepts multiple nationalities for all naturalization cases.
-You no longer need to give up your home country passport to become German — with one major caveat: your home country still has its own rules.
+Since June 27, 2024, Germany generally permits multiple nationalities in naturalization cases.
+For German-law purposes, you generally no longer need to give up your home-country passport — with one major caveat: your home country still has its own rules.

 For a full breakdown of how German citizenship interacts with specific country rules, see the complete guide at /de/citizenship/.